What rights does a Californian resident have?

 How to submit the request to know?

-Businesses must designate at least two methods for you to submit your request—for example, an email address, website form, or hard copy form.
+Businesses must designate at least two methods to submit your request—for example, an email address, website form, or hard copy form.
 One of those methods has to be a toll-free phone number and, if the business has a website, one of those methods has to be through its website.
 However, if a business operates exclusively online, it only needs to provide an email address for submitting requests to know.

 How to submit the opt-out request?

 Businesses that sell personal information are subject to the CCPA’s requirement to provide a clear and conspicuous “Do Not Sell My Personal Information” link on their website that allows you to submit an opt-out request.
-Businesses cannot require you to create an account in order to submit your request.
+Businesses cannot require you to create an account to submit your request.